maryali11004/maryali11004/README.md

 - **AI Adventures:** Building models and exploring advanced algorithms 🤖
 - **Arduino Fun:** Crafting smart circuits and experimenting with electronics 🛠️
-- **Web Development:** Creating sleek websites and exploring exciting new technologies 🌐
-- **Eco-Tech:** Using IoT and AI to address environmental challenges and promote sustainability 🌍

 ## Skills & Tools